This spinach artichoke dip doesn’t use any mayo, cheese, cream cheese, or sour cream, but it’s just as decadent. Promise!

 - 1/2 cup nutritional yeast

-- 9 ounce bag of frozen spinach, thawed
+- 9 ounce bag frozen spinach thawed and drained

-- 1 14 ounce can artichoke hearts, chopped
+- 1 14 ounce can artichoke hearts drained and chopped